eclipse-sprotty/sprotty-vscode/README.md

 ## Architecture

 In VS Code, extensions can contribute new UI components using a webview.
-Webviews communicate with the extension using the `postMessage` API.
-The `SprottyVscodeExtension` use this to send and receive Sprotty Actions to and from a `SprottyWebview`.
+Webviews communicate with the extension using the [`postMessage`](https://code.visualstudio.com/api/extension-guides/webview#passing-messages-from-an-extension-to-a-webview) API.
+The [`SprottyVscodeExtension`](./packages/sprotty-vscode/src/sprotty-vscode-extension.ts) uses this to send and receive Sprotty Actions to and from a [`SprottyWebview`](./packages/sprotty-vscode/src/sprotty-webview.ts).
 The latter runs a webpacked `bundle.js` that contains the Sprotty diagram code.

 ![Architecture Diagram](images/architecture.png)

 If your extension provides a language, you can include a [Sprotty-enhanced language server](https://github.com/eclipse/sprotty-server) to get fully synchronized diagrams for your language artifacts.
-The `SprottyVscodeLanguageExtension` acts as a relay between the language server and a `SprottyLanguageWebview`, and intercepts actions/LSP messages that require to interact with the VS Code workbench.
+The [`SprottyLspVscodeExtension`](./packages/sprotty-vscode/src/lsp/sprotty-lsp-vscode-extension.ts) acts as a relay between the language server and a [`SprottyLanguageWebview`](./packages/sprotty-vscode/src/lsp/sprotty-lsp-webview.ts), and intercepts actions/LSP messages that require to interact with the VS Code workbench.

 ## Contents